Skip to content

 Fast Retraction Gif

-Fast retraction height is the distance above the material stock to lift the router tooling up when moving between features.
+Fast Retraction Height is the distance above the material stock to lift the router up when moving between features.

 Collision Warning